freyjaSubOCR/freyja-sub-ocr-electron/README.md

 ## System requirements

 16GB of RAM required.
-Having a Nvidia GPU is strongly recommended or the process will be extremely slow.
+Having a recent Nvidia GPU is strongly recommended or the process will be extremely slow.

 ## Usage

-1. If you are using MacOS or Linux, make sure you have ```ffmpeg``` installed.
+1. If you are using Windows, please install [Visual C++ Redist 2019](https://aka.ms/vs/16/release/vc_redist.x64.exe).
+If you are using MacOS or Linux, make sure you have ```ffmpeg``` installed.

 2. Download latest version of Freyja from [Releases](https://github.com/freyjaSubOCR/freyja-sub-ocr-electron/releases) page and extract it.